Microck/nagrom/README.md

 ### usage

-once the bot is running and invited to your server, you have four ways to annoy your friends with facts.
+once the bot is running and invited to your server, you have four ways to fact-check.

 #### 1. the reply (recommended)
 someone posts something wrong. you reply to their message and tag the bot.
-> **user a:** the earth is flat actually.
+> **user a:** google doesn't steal anyones data without their permission.
 > **you (replying to a):** @nagrom check this.

 #### 2. the slash command